Cricket News Craig Overton Mankad in Somerset vs Warwickshire County Cricket News | ExBulletin

 According to ESPN Cricinfo reporter George Dobell, Overton was booed by the small crowd after the incident.

-It capped off a miserable day for Overton, who appeared to be upset from the start when he endured an “embarrassing outburst that included something less than athletic irritability.”
+It capped off a miserable day for Overton, who seemed angry from the start when he endured an “embarrassing” outburst that included something less than athletic irritability.

 Overton had the toughest day of the Somerset attack with 0/57 as Warwickshire closed the opening day at 4/283, still a great chance to win the County Championship in the final round of matches.